 a.
-The recipient will be reimbursed for costs incurred in carrying out the purposes of this award in accordance with the terms of this award and the applicable cost principles in effect on the date of this award.
+The recipient will be reimbursed for costs incurred in carrying out the purposes of this award by the terms of this award and the applicable cost principles in effect on the date of this award.
 The recipient may obtain a copy of the applicable cost principles from the Agreement Officer (AO):